These rules apply to the standard M.S. program of the

 - The theoretical statistics sequence

-- Three regular elective courses (see 2d below)
+- Four regular elective courses (see 2d below)

-- Up to nine other elective courses (see 2d-2e below)
+- Students are allowed to take up to nine other elective courses (see 2d-2e below)

 - A master's paper with a half-hour oral presentation.